Out in the UK This Week

 Cosmopolis (Entertainment One, cert 15, Blu-ray/DVD)

-Just when you thought existential drama was dead, back comes David Cronenberg with a supercool, absurdist adaptation of Don DeLillo’s novel which follows a Keanu-like billionaire (Robert Pattinson) on a long limo ride round a city falling apart, besieged by anti-globalisation protesters.
+Just when you thought existential drama was dead, back comes David Cronenberg with a supercool, absurdist adaptation of Don DeLillo’s novel. which follows a Keanu-like billionaire (Robert Pattinson) on a long limo ride round a city falling apart, besieged by anti-globalisation protesters.
 Pattinson might or might not be much of an actor but he probably does know a thing or two about being found entirely attractive by women, so having sex with a succession of hot babes is probably no stretch for him.
-The sex also helps fill in the gaps between the non-sequitur dialogue and punctuates a film that is meant to be dull, blank, horizonless.
+The sex also helps fill in the gaps between the existentialist non-sequitur dialogue and punctuates a film that is meant to be dull, blank, horizonless.
 It’s a hard film to get into, but it’s strangely rewarding once you do.
 Camus in a limo.

 Trouble in Paradise (Eureka, cert PG, DVD)

 Now restored and a defining example of “the Lubitsch touch”, the 1932 romantic comedy that helped found a Hollywood genre is a curiously timely tale of a grifter preying on the super-rich in the aftermath of the 1929 market crash.
 It’s considered Lubitsch’s best film and, considering it’s now 80 years old, it stands up remarkably well.
 The side players include Edward Everett Norton and C Aubrey Smith and they are proof of a tradition that continues to this day – that the support players are often far more interesting than the stars.